tc39/notes/es8/2017-11/nov-30.md

 DE: I'm not sure we can make a statement like that.

 MB: Yehuda pointed out that Brendan always said ASI was error correction.
 Kat repeated that point.
-That fact won’t change, we're just saying there are new rules that apply to new things.
+That fact won't change, we're just saying there are new rules that apply to new things.
 It sounds like we already have a statement.

 DE: It seems like the conclusion is we don't have strong arguments to either.

 JHD: I think there is one objective point on how it prevents the future additions to the language.
 Adding things like `const` keywords or `+` or `*` - any new prefix sigil for methods or functions is now restricted.
-We always say we don’t want to take up syntactic space - partly because of user cognitive load but also because we dont want to limit future evolution of the language.
+We always say we don't want to take up syntactic space - partly because of user cognitive load but also because we dont want to limit future evolution of the language.

 AK: Well we add NLTs to every keyword which goes inside class bodies.
 For extra tokens which work like `*`, probably better to just not do that since it's difficult to understand.